 - Loss of the capacity for the enjoyment of life either in the past or to be experienced in the future

-These things are the different “elements” of pain and suffering damages and is essentially financial compensation for having to “go through” things you otherwise would not have had to if it wasn’t for the accident/injury.
+These things are the different “elements” of pain and suffering damages and are essentially financial compensation for having to “go through” things you otherwise would not have had to if it wasn’t for the accident or injury.
 In minor incidents, this is compensation for an inconvenience, but in cases involving major incidents, it is compensation for your agony and suffering.
 For example, your medical bills may be covered, but that doesn’t compensate you for the pain of never being able to pick up your grandchild again.

 How Much Can I Get for Pain and Suffering?